yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 Each service with this example is packaged within its own [Processing Unit|XAP8:Mule Processing Unit] and can scale independently in [dynamic manner|#Scale Dynamically].

-(!)
-The [Mule Queue Provider|XAP8:Mule Queue Provider] is not illustrated with this example.
+{% exclamation %} The [Mule Queue Provider|XAP8:Mule Queue Provider] is not illustrated with this example.
 It is relevant for different use case where the Mule Services scales together with the Data-Grid and running within the same Processing Unit.

 # The Space Data Class
 The Space Data Class is the POJO used as the "Queue" to coordinate the activities between the different services.
 Data Objects are consumed from the Data-Grid and written back into the Data-Grid by each Service.
 Here is the Data Space class definition: